A Beam-Steering Reflectarray Antenna with Arbitrary Linear-Polarization Reconfiguration: Introduction

 \section{Introduction}

 \IEEEPARstart{I}{n} wireless communications, the demand for signal enhancement necessitates the utilization of high-performance antennas.
-In particular, the alignment of high-gain beam patterns and the synchronization of polarizations between transmitters (Tx) and receivers (Rx) are vital considerations in antenna design.
+In particular, the alignment of both high-gain beam patterns and polarizations between transmitters (Tx) and receivers (Rx) are vital considerations in antenna design.

 Beam-scanning antennas possess the ability to dynamically align beams, which is crucial for point-to-point communications.
 As a new paradigm of large-aperture antennas, spatial-fed planar reflectarray antennas can generate high-gain beams with significant advantages \cite{reflectarray}.
-Reconfigurable reflectarray antennas (RRAs) employ tunable elements that enable real-time manipulation of the reflected phase on each element, consequently facilitating dynamic steering of beam patterns \cite{RRAreview1,RRAreview2}.
-The investigation of digital RRAs with 1-bit phase resolution has received significant attention \cite{rra1,rra2,rra3,rra4,rra5,rra6,rra7}.
-Besides, ongoing research efforts also explore 2-bit RRAs and continuously-tuned RRAs, which aim to mitigate the phase quantization loss \cite{rra2bit1,rra2bit2,rra2bit3,rracontinuous1,rracontinuous2,rracontinuous3}.
+Reconfigurable reflectarray antennas (RRAs) employ tunable elements that enable real-time manipulation of the reflected phase on each element, consequently facilitating dynamic steering of beam patterns \cite{RRAreview1}.
+The investigation of digital RRAs with 1-bit phase resolution has received significant attention \cite{rra1,rra2,rra3,rra5}.
 Recent years have witnessed a surge of interest in advanced RRAs with multi-functions \cite{review1}.
 For example, a dual-polarization-multiplexed RRA is proposed recently, which is capable of independently manipulating the beam patterns for two orthogonal linear polarizations (LPs) \cite{rradualpol}.

-Furthermore, numerous practical communication systems rely on single linear polarizations (LPs).
+Furthermore, numerous practical communication systems rely on LPs.
 However, as the terminal moves or rotates, the received LP also experiences rotation.
-Ensuring optimal transmission efficiency necessitates the synchronization of polarizations between Tx and Rx.
-Traditional methods involve mechanical rotation of either the Tx or Rx to achieve polarization synchronization, but these approaches suffer from the slow polarization switching speed.
-Real-time polarization synchronization requires dynamic polarization tuning techniques in antenna design.
+Ensuring optimal transmission efficiency necessitates the alignment of polarizations between Tx and Rx.
+Traditional methods involve mechanical rotation of either the Tx or Rx to achieve polarization alignment, but these approaches suffer from the slow polarization switching speed.
+Real-time polarization alignment requires dynamic polarization tuning techniques in antenna design.
+Recently, polarization reconfigurable surfaces can generate tunable polarizations.
+By integrating lumped switches on the elements, the scattered polarization states can be dynamically controlled, as reported in \cite{polLPLP,polLPCP,polCPCP,polarb2}.